-The easiest way to change range is whilst moving very slowly on the road or a hard track.
-Whilst slowing down to stop (below 4mph) release the accelerator, select 'N' and move the transfer lever quickly to the required high or low position.
+The easiest way to change range is whilst moving very slowly on a hard roadway.
+Whilst slowing down to stop (below 4mph) release the accelerator, select 'N' and move the transfer lever quickly to the required position.
 Reselect 'D' with the main gear selector and continue driving.
 After a little practice, this operation can be carried out smoothly and quickly by using firm, positive moves.